 Supported living is a type of residential support that helps vulnerable adults, including people with learning disabilities, to live with support in the community.

-Universal Credit is replacing certain benefits in parts of the UK, but currently not within Hampshire.
+Universal Credit is replacing certain benefits in parts of the UK.

 Originally set up by voluntary bodies, such as the Church of England or Roman Catholic Church, but with most of their running costs now funded by the County Council.
 (Voluntary aided schools are responsible for their own admissions.
 Voluntary controlled schools follow the County Council’s admission policy.

 Youth Support Services provide information, advice, guidance and support to all young people aged 13-19.
 They work with young people with learning difficulties and/or disabilities, up to the age of 25, to help them make the best possible transition into Adult Services.